 A continuation of Radiographic Procedures I with emphasis on a lecture-laboratory study of radiographic positioning of the chest and upper and lower extremities.
 The anatomy and the various equipment necessary for these procedures are also included.
 Following classroom activities, students will be scheduled for supervised clinical education.
 Along with assisting the radiographer, emphasis is placed on patient care.

 Prerequisite: RAD106, RAD107

-RAD 196 2 credits RADIOGRAPHIC PROCEDURES III
+RADIOGRAPHIC PROCEDURES III

 (Formerly RAD 106, Radiographic Procedures III)